Revanth-123456/Interactive-Recipe-Finder/README.md

 # INTERACTIVE_RECIEPE_FINDER
  Users often don't know what to cook with available ingredients.
 This app lets them enter ingredients and suggests recipes accordingly.
 It  reduces food waste and cooking time with smart suggestions.

  # 🍳 Interactive Recipe Finder

 A beautiful, responsive web application that helps users find recipes based on their available ingredients.
-Built with vanilla HTML, CSS, and JavaScript, integrated with the Spoonacular API for real recipe data.
+Built with HTML, CSS, and JavaScript, integrated with the Spoonacular API for real recipe data.

 ![Recipe Finder Demo](https://images.unsplash.com/photo-1556909114-f6e7ad7d3136?w=800&h=400&fit=crop&crop=center)